Litigation & Disputes

-International Arbitration in Turkey: ICC vs ISTAC — A Strategic Choice for MNCs
+International Arbitration in Turkey: ICC vs ISTAC Guide

 For foreign investors structuring joint ventures, share purchase agreements, EPC construction contracts, distribution deals, or technology licensing arrangements in Turkey, the arbitration clause is never a boilerplate afterthought — it is the single most consequential risk-allocation provision in the contract.
 A poorly drafted clause can force a US sponsor into a Turkish-seated proceeding conducted in Turkish; a well-crafted clause can route a dispute to neutral seat, language, and governing law, with a final award enforceable in 170+ jurisdictions.
 This guide, prepared for C-level decision-makers and their in-house counsel, breaks down the strategic trade-offs between ICC and ISTAC arbitration, the procedural mechanics under Turkish law, and the costs and timelines you should budget for in 2026.